 d.
-Benefit
+Benefit 10%

-- benefit of the proposed research infrastructure to the broader research community; and - where relevant, the extent to which the applicants have identified the freedom to operate in the Intellectual Property and patent landscape to enable future benefits to industry.
+- benefit of the proposed research infrastructure to the broader research community; - capacity to contribute to Australian Government priority areas, such as the National Manufacturing Priorities; and - where relevant, the extent to which the applicants have identified the freedom to operate in the Intellectual Property and patent landscape to enable future benefits to industry.